top of page

 Our History

-Over forty years ago, a remarkable, self-help prison rehabilitation program was brought to the Kansas State Penitentiary by activist SuEllen Fried who persuaded officials to establish it inside the walls with the help of a Lifer’s Club member there.
+Over forty years ago, a remarkable, self-help prison rehabilitation program was brought to the Kansas State Penitentiary by Lansing resident Greg Musselman and anti-bullying activist SuEllen Fried who persuaded officials to establish it inside the walls of correctional institutions.
 The idea just hit a chord.
 So many people had the hunger to understand the roots of violence in their lives – from child, spousal, sexual and substance abuse to issues with authority, anger management and other problems, the program became instantly accepted on the inside.

 Soon, under the initiative, counseling and guidance of dedicated volunteers and caring professionals, the prison rehabilitation spread with weekly meetings becoming the norm – intensive sessions of frank soul-searching, shared intimacy and mutual respect.
 In the meetings, members have to participate openly by showing the courage to reveal details of their previously closed lives, question their destructive patterns and reflect on how they might change.
 The only thing brutal in the meetings is the honesty constantly on display.